Guys, here’s the jeans that fit your thick & athletic thighs

 See below for more information on raw denim.

-3. Fit hacks when shopping for jeans
+3. Fit hacks when shopping for jeans as a man with thick or athletic legs

 Stretchy jeans should be tight when you try them on.